owagner/hm2mqtt/README.md

   When no XML-RPC request has been received for the specified amount of seconds, another XML-RPC init request will be sent to all services.
 Defaults to 300s.

+- hm.devicecachefile

+  Path and filename of the device cache file.
+Defaults to "hm2mqtt.devcache".

 - hm.localhost

   Local address used when sending init (callback) requests to the XML-RPC server.
 Default is the result of getHostAddress().
 Set this when hm2mqtt has trouble determining your local host's address automatically.

 See also
 --------